DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

    | 2     | END                        |
    +-------+----------------------------+

-In the above example, considering both actions are performed simultaneously, the end result is that only QUEUE has any effect.
+In the above example, while DROP and QUEUE must be performed in order, both have to happen before reaching END.
+Only QUEUE has a visible effect.

+Note that such a list may be thought as ambiguous and rejected on that basis.

-.. _table_rte_flow_redirect_queue_3:
+.. _table_rte_flow_redirect_queue_5_3:

-.. table:: Redirect to queue 3
+.. table:: Redirect to queues 5 and 3

    +-------+--------+-----------+-------+
    | Index | Action | Field     | Value |